Cloyne: Economy

 The land around Cloyne is rich and fertile, being mainly of limestone base.
 This makes it suitable for agriculture, with many acres of wheat and barley harvested each year.
 The underlying limestone rock also gives rise to a network of caves under and to the south of the town.
 Cloyne Cave, which is the biggest in County Cork, is estimated to be up to 7 km long.
 A section of the main street collapsed into the caves during the 20th century.
 The cave is accessible from the grounds of Cloyne House on Rock Street.
 (Permission must be sought from the owner as these are private grounds).
-The town has a number of pubs and small shops in the centre of town while there is also a Thai and traditional Irish restaurant in the town.
+The town has a number of pubs and small shops in the centre of town while there is also a Chinese and traditional Irish restaurant in the town.